An introduction to the Costa del Sol and Andalucía

 .In Granada city the main sights are the Alhambra, the cathedral and the Albaicin area.
 Only visiting them requires more than a day trip.
 After sightseeing, visit the bars, which have kept the habit of providing a free tapa with every drink and compete to provide the best.
 See the separate Guide to Granada for more information.
 The city is the gateway to the ski resorts and mountain trails of the Sierra Nevada – on a warm spring day in the city it is often possible to see snow on the mountains.

 Between the Sierra Nevada and the coastal Contravesia mountains are Las Alpujarras – a series of valleys and villages which were the Moors last stronghold in Spain.
 The area was remote until recently and, while it is now better known to tourists, the mountainous landscape has prevented over-development and protected much of the traditional way of life.
 The small spa town of Lanjarón and the market town of Órgiva, popular with ageing hippies and New Age travellers, form the gateway the Western Alpujarras.
 A trio of villages Pampaneira, Bubión and Capileira (pictured) are stunningly located by the gorge of the Barranco de Poqueira and surrounded by mountains with layers of ancient terraces.
 They retain the distinctive local architecture of the area.
 A little further east, Trevélez, 1500m above sea level, is one of the highest villages in Spain and is famous for the quality of its jamon serrano – the mountain air is ideal for drying hams.
+The southern Alpujarras is less dramatic but has its own charm with a series of small villages and market towns such as Ugíjar.
+We visited the area in 2018 and 2019 and more details can be found here: The Alpujarras

 The province also has its own stretch of coastline to the east of the Costa del Sol.
 Steep cliffs and small coves have limited development.
 The main resort along this stretch of coast is the pleasant town of Almuñecar.